 Phil Hillyard on the Canon camera website has written a helpful post that is not too technical and reassures photographers that we do not need fancy equipment or expensive lenses.
 It is an encouraging read for you if you want to take shots of rapid movement.

-One thing I am trying to remember.
 Focus on the cat (or figure) at the centre of the action.

 In an ideal world, I would crop the picture to focus on the active subject without a busy background, and make it look tidier for you.
 But I am sharing my learning journey so you see the picture I took.
 My pictures have a way to go but I hope you are inspired to try different settings on your camera or smartphone too.

 We are halfway through the week, so don’t let the Pet Parade pass you by!
 Have settings made a difference in your movie or camera work?
 Let me know in the comments!